Yoav666s/dnd-wiki/collections/_lore/nornfeld/durn/eva.md

 > Tell me, o stranger, what is it that you seek?
 >
-> Your eyes are so innocent, yet your gaze not so weak;
+> Your eyes are innocent, yet your gaze not so weak;
 >
 > Your hair smooth as silk, your skin soft and green,
 >